odoflah/project-snack/README.md

 Obviously don't store secrete objects in your dev repository - ./release-orch/_auth_db-secret.yaml should be placed in a secret repository and pulled into the production system

 dev cluster and prod cluster

+Set the context for kubctl with gcloud container clusters get-credentials [CLUSTER_NAME] --zone=[CLUSTER_ZONE]

+Check the correct context with kubectl config current-context